Non-Discrimination and Discriminatory Harassment Policy: U.S. Employees

 NYIT prohibits all forms of unlawful discrimination.
 View our Non-Discrimination Statement.

 In accordance with this Statement, all employees will be treated in a manner free of any bias or prejudice prohibited by law.
 NYIT will insure that all decisions concerning the terms and conditions of employment, including but not limited to recruitment, decisions to hire, promotions, compensation, benefits, transfers, reductions in staff, and rehire, will be made in accordance with the laws defining equal employment opportunity.
-Consistent with applicable law, no employment decision will be based on: race or color, ethnicity, sex or gender, marital status, pregnancy, sexual orientation, gender identity, national origin, age, disability (where otherwise qualified), creed, religion, or any other protected classification.
+Consistent with applicable law, no employment decision will be based on: race or color, ethnicity, sex or gender, marital status, pregnancy, sexual orientation, gender identity, national origin, age, disability (where otherwise qualified), creed, religion, reproductive health decisions of the employee or their dependent, or any other protected classification.

 Discriminatory Harassment Including Sex Harassment